About the Author

 Who should submit the ICSRs to SFDA?

-The appointed qualified person for pharmacovigilance (QPPV) is the one who should submit the ICSR to the SFDA.
-This QPPV should be already registered in SFDA and have access to the reporting platform.
-The SFDA used to accept reporting of ICSRs by email, however, it is now not the proper channel and no longer acknowledged.
+The appointed local QPPV should submit the ICSR to the SFDA through the reporting platform.
+The SFDA previously accepted reporting of ICSRs via email; however, this is no longer the proper channel and is no longer acknowledged.

 Serious or non-serious case reporting?